hoelzlmanuel/sui-static/README.md

 <div id="modal-theme">
 ```

-You might want to add/update the according theme in under `/* THEMING */` in `assets/css/styles.css`.
+You might want to add/update the according theme under `/* THEMING */` in `assets/css/styles.css`.
 This is only used to style the theme selection buttons.